skyaxe97/tp/docs/DeveloperGuide.md

 ##### Design Considerations

-1. Because of the way that the `TaskList` stores `Tasks` in an unsorted way, the  `freeTime` and `sleepTime` commands must iterate through the entire list every time to check if a particular time slot has nothing scheduled.
+1. Due to the fact that `Tasks` in the `TaskList` are unsorted, the  `freeTime` and `sleepTime` commands must iterate through the entire list every time to check if a particular time slot has nothing scheduled.
  This corresponds to a time complexity of O(N).
 This was chosen as the way to implement this function as the size of `TaskList` is relatively small.
-As such, the repeated iteration would not result in significant impacts on the timing performance.
+As such, the repeated iteration would not result in significant impacts on LifEasier's speed performance.

 1. The functions also only provide an accuracy resolution which is rounded to the hour.
 Similar to the `displaySchedule` command, this was an intentional design choice to not overload the user with too many unnecessary details.